caleblyk12/BlinkMailBot/README.md

   ```
 - Replace <YOUR_BOT_TOKEN> with your actual token.
 Look for "chat":{"id":123456789,...} in the JSON response.
 This number is your chat ID.
 - Save the bot token and chat_id in a .env file in your project root, they MUST be named TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID
+- Do so by creating a file called .env in the project root, and including the below 2 lines:
+  TELEGRAM_BOT_TOKEN='your_token_here'
+  TELEGRAM_CHAT_ID='your_chat_id_here'
+- Include quotation marks!

 ### 3. Install Dependencies